Nando's: United Kingdom

 Nando's opened its first restaurants within the United Kingdom, in 1992, in the west London suburbs of Ealing and Earls Court, initially focusing on takeaway food.
 The UK arm, owned by the Enthoven family via a private equity company, struggled until chairman Dick Enthoven put his son Robert in control.
 The focus then moved from takeaways to a mixed-service (counter ordering and table service) model.

 This decision was taken after Nando's partnered with Harrison, a branding and design agency.
 They also advised Nando's to design each restaurant individually so no two restaurants were the same, a brand characteristic of the chain.
-Nando's expanded in the UK in 1993.
 In 2013, the company employed around 8,000 staff in the UK and had over 280 branches, with about 60 serving food conforming with Islamic dietary laws.

 In 2010, Nando's UK won the Sunday Timess 'best place to work' award in the big company category.
 Its sauces and marinades were also retailed in UK supermarkets.

 Nando's claims to have the largest collection of South African art in the UK, with over 5,000 works displayed in restaurants; original artworks are commissioned by the company.

 In March 2020, all of Nando's UK restaurants closed temporarily due to nationwide lockdown rules introduced by the government to limit the spread of COVID-19.
 In late April 2020, Nando's reopened select locations for delivery and collection services, with many more locations opening throughout May.
 In early July 2020, the restaurant chain started reopening a few of its outlets for eat-in service.

 In August 2021, Nando's UK was forced to temporarily close 45 of its 450 restaurants due to a shortage of chicken.
 A Nando's spokesperson said: "The UK food industry has been experiencing disruption across its supply chain in recent weeks due to staff shortages and Covid isolations, and a number of our restaurants have been impacted."

 The UK is Nando's largest market.